lavanyagarg112/react-web-forum/README.md

 Hi everyone!
 This is my first full stack web development project using the following -
 - React with Typescript for the frontend
-- Ruby on Rails API with postgresql for the backend
+- Ruby on Rails API with PostgreSQL for the backend
 - Render for deployment

 You can find the backend repository here: [threadtalk backend](https://github.com/lavanyagarg112/threadtalk-backend)